 The other activities included climbing, balancing on beams, jumping on the trampolines, crawling through the tunnel, jumping and landing on both feet together.
 Finally, the session ended with a combined race for children ages 4 to 10, testing their sense of balance, hand-eye coordination and speed.

 The third sport our preschooler tried was mini tennis which was a junior version of tennis, played with a slower ball and junior-sized rackets on a smaller court.
 Because of the length of the “camp”, much more was covered from game rules to games encouraging hand-eye coordination, learning to react to the motion of the ball, holding the racket and hitting the ball with the racket.
-There was quite a lot of time on practicing the motor skills needed to play tennis since they were fundamental to the sport.
+There was quite a lot of time practising the motor skills needed to play tennis since they were fundamental to the sport.

 Our Verdict After Trying Three ActiveSG Programmes for Preschoolers